DS-100/sp24-grad/gradproject.md

 To assess your performance, please submit predictions for the `test_images_hurricane-matthew.npz` images.
 This should be in a CSV file `test_images_hurricane-matthew_predictions.csv` consisting of a single column with no header, with a 0-3 prediction of the damage level.
 The prediction in row *i* should correspond to the *i*th image.

 #### Resources
-To assist you in your efforts the agency has compiled the following list of resources
+To assist you in your efforts the agency has compiled the following list of resources:
-- For more background about the dataset you can look at the [paper](https://arxiv.org/pdf/1911.09296.pdf) associated with the dataset.
+- For more background about the dataset you can look at the [paper](https://arxiv.org/pdf/1911.09296.pdf){:target="_blank"} associated with the dataset.
-- For image processing, [scikit-image](https://scikit-image.org/) is a very useful library.
-This [tutorial](https://www.kaggle.com/code/bextuychiev/full-tutorial-on-image-processing-in-skimage) may be helpful for learning how to use the library.
+- For image processing, [scikit-image](https://scikit-image.org/){:target="_blank"} is a very useful library.
+This [tutorial](https://www.kaggle.com/code/bextuychiev/full-tutorial-on-image-processing-in-skimage){:target="_blank"} may be helpful for learning how to use the library.
-- For problems with imbalanced classes, the [imblearn](https://imbalanced-learn.org/stable/index.html) library has useful tools and examples.
+- For problems with imbalanced classes, the [imblearn](https://imbalanced-learn.org/stable/index.html){:target="_blank"} library has useful tools and examples.

-#### Project Goals
-In addition to greatly helping out the agency, by accepting this job you will
-- Learn to work with image data by learning to use common feature extraction techniques like Sobel edge filtering.
-- Learn to work on real-world data with common complexities such as class imbalance, low signal-to-noise ratio, and high dimensional data.
-- Learn how to design effective preprocessing and featurization pipelines for solving difficult machine learning tasks.

 ### Topic 2: Natural Language Processing

 A common task in real-life data analysis involves working with text data.
 In this project, we will work with a dataset consisting of natural language questions asked by humans and answers provided by chatbots.

-The goal of this project is to:
+#### Project Goals
 - Prepare you to work with text data by learning common techniques like embedding generation, tokenization, and topic modeling.
 - Work with real-world data in its targetted domain.
 The data is non-trivial in both size and complexity.
 - Ask open-ended questions and answer them using data at hand.

 #### Dataset Description

-The source dataset link is [here](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations).
+The source dataset link is [here](https://huggingface.co/datasets/lmsys/chatbot_arena_conversations){:target="_blank"}.
 The author describes the dataset as follows:

 > This dataset contains 33K cleaned conversations with pairwise human preferences.
 It is collected from 13K unique IP addresses on the Chatbot Arena from April to June 2023.
 Each sample includes a question ID, two model names, their full conversation text in OpenAI API JSON format, the user vote, the anonymized user ID, the detected language tag, the OpenAI moderation API tag, the additional toxic tag, and the timestamp.

-[Chatbot Arena](https://chat.lmsys.org/) is a platform where users can ask questions and two chatbots will provide answers.
+[Chatbot Arena](https://chat.lmsys.org/){:target="_blank"} is a platform where users can ask questions and two chatbots will provide answers.
 The user then votes on which chatbot provided the best answer.
 The dataset contains the questions, the answers, and the user votes.

 You can find the processed dataset in `./chatbot-arena-conversations.jsonl.gz`.
 The dataset is in JSON line format and compressed using gzip.
 It has gone through the following preprocessing steps to make analysis easier: